dhruvbiswas/urlshortener/README.md

 A URLShortener SpringBoot application

-The package name in the src contains com.microsoft as this was an example task in one of microsoft azure courses.
+The package name in the src contains com.microsoft as this was a task in one of microsoft-coursera courses.

 ## Available Scripts